-George Lucas’ Star Wars: Episode IV – A New Hope (originally simply titled Star Wars), the first installment in an ever-expanding saga, is just as fresh and lively as ever.
+George Lucas’ Star Wars (later re-titled Star Wars: Episode IV – A New Hope), the first installment in an ever-expanding saga, is just as fresh and lively as ever.
 It has become ingrained in our minds as not just a film, but a friend.
 For many of us, A New Hope was our first experience in a “galaxy far, far away”, and with any luck, will continue to be for many generations.

 Mark Hamill stars as wannabe rebel Luke Skywalker (Mark Hamill), who is propelled into a life-changing journey when he crosses C-3PO and R2-D2 (the droids carrying the plans).
 Luke then must return the droids to Princess Leia (Carrie Fisher).
 With the aid of Ben Kenobi (Alec Guinness), Luke then hires space pirate Han Solo (played by the brilliantly cynical Harrison Ford) and the mighty Wookiee, Chewbacca ( Peter Mayhew).
 Together, the unlikely crew must travel to the Death Star to rescue Leia from the evil Grand Moff Tarkin (Peter Cushing) and the menacing Darth Vader (voiced by James Earl Jones).